 Pain is among the worst of human experiences.
 Since the beginning of human existence we have sought its relief.
 Various cultures have tried prayer, magic, herbs, torture, surgery, death, and pharmaceuticals to treat pain.
-Sometimes terrible unremitting pain can lead to suicide.
+Sometimes pain can lead to suicide.

 Unfortunately, many physicians trained in the old school are still reluctant to use these valuable medications, which can ease human suffering immeasurably.
 Unfortunately, realistic fears of regulatory oversight fuel this problem.
 Even though the prescription of opioids for medical indications is not supposed to be subject to regulatory oversight at all, zealous enforcement agencies can and do create a “chilling” atmosphere for physicians who are otherwise desirous of treating their patients’ pain.

 Misinformation in the lay public also interferes with legitimate medical use, as many people do not want to become "hooked", or feel pressure from family members who do not understand the depth of their pain.
 The pressure on physicians to avoid prescribing opioids is intensified by the fear of frivolous lawsuits.